First time here?

 We don't require a specific uniform; just be clean and respectful.
 Most of our dancers dress casually - a nice shirt (t-shirt or button down) and long pants or jeans are typical.
 A good rule of thumb is to choose clothing and shoes that are 1) easy to move around in and 2) make you feel comfortable and confident.
 This is a safe space to express who you are.
 If you tend to sweat, it's ok and encouraged to bring a change of clothes and deodorant.

 You can choose either - it is not affiliated with gender and is up to your preference!
 The leader is responsible for initiating movement, and the follower's role is to maintain the movement.
-Many dancers primarily start out learning one role, and then may later choose to learn the opposite role, so you aren't forever committed to only leading or following.
+It's totally acceptable to start learning one role, then switch to the other.
+In fact, many of our dancers learn to dance both!

 Social dancing is an informal, non-competitive time to dance and socialize with others.
 Navigating the social dance floor can be intimidating, but here are a few tips: